batikanor/capysui/geoproof/README.md

 Additional notes:
 - If `sui client faucet` prints a web URL instead of dispensing coins, use that URL (this is expected behavior on some CLI/network setups and is documented by Sui).
-- You must have enough Testnet SUI for both Move publish and later “Publish to Walrus + Sui” from the app.
+- You must have enough Testnet SUI for both Move publish and later “Publish to Walrus + Sui” from the app, and enough Testnet WAL for Walrus storage.
+- Walrus Testnet may redeploy (and WAL coin types / package ids may change).
+If you see errors about “not enough coins of type ...::wal::WAL” while you do have WAL, override `WALRUS_SYSTEM_OBJECT_ID` / `WALRUS_STAKING_POOL_ID` to match the latest Walrus Testnet config.

 ## 3) Publish the Move package (to get `GEOPROOF_PACKAGE_ID`)